Author: Amanda Stevens

 Here are two quotations from The Restorer that will give you a taste of Stevens's descriptive writing:

-Click HERE to go to this book's Amazon.com page where you can read or listen to an excerpt from The Restorer by clicking on either the cover art or the "Listen" icon.
+Click HERE to read or listen to an excerpt from The Restorer on the novel's Amazon.com page by clicking on the cover art for print or the "Listen" icon for audio.

 When Amelia hears the story of a young woman who died several decades ago, she begins to piece together a theory about the secret grave, the thing in the woods, and other spine-tingling clues that are piling up all over the place.
 But it takes a trip home to Charleston for her to solve the mystery of the dead woman and of her own family heritage.